uci-inf-133/a2-tweets-christinesher/readme.txt

 2. How long, in hours, did it take you to complete this assignment?

-Approximately 4-5 hours
+Around 15 hours

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion)

-- Vega-Lite documentation for creating visualizations
+- I needed help for the graph so I checked out Vega-Lite documentation and examples (https://vega.github.io/vega-lite/examples/) for creating visualizations
-- JavaScript Date methods documentation for date formatting
-- Regular expression patterns for parsing tweet text
+- It was difficult for me to understand the tweet data, so I looked more into that
+- I asked chatgpt on how to import the data
+- I didn't know how to replace the ??? dynamically so I had help from chatgpt on that
+- I had help from how to make the number of tweets turn 0 and whenever the search bar is empty

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?

-No classmates or other individuals were consulted for this assignment.
+None.

 5. Is there anything special we need to know in order to run your code?

-The code should work as-is.
-All functionality has been implemented:
-- Tweet categorization and analysis
-- Activity type and distance parsing
-- Interactive visualizations with Vega-Lite
-- Real-time search functionality
-- All DOM elements are dynamically updated based on the data

-The TypeScript file has been manually compiled to JavaScript since TypeScript compiler was not available in the environment.
+No special requirements.